Multivariate Nonnegative Trigonometric Sums Distributions for High-Dimensional Multivariate Circular Data: Maximum Likelihood Estimation of MNNTS and an Alternative Estimation Method

 The solution for the estimator is based on minimizing the sum of squared distances, $\hat{\underline{c}}_{MD}$:

 Thus, estimator $\hat{\underline{c}}_{MD}$ is proportional to the mean resultant of the vectors of the trigonometric moments.
 This result can be easily extended to the multivariate case.
-In many simulation experiments, we confirmed that for large sample sizes, $n$, $\hat{\underline{c}}_{MD}$, and $\hat{\underline{c}}_{ML}$ are very similar.
-Clearly, $\hat{\underline{c}}_{MD}$ is significantly easier to obtain than $\hat{\underline{c}}_{ML}$ because it only involves the calculation of the mean resultant of the observed vectors of trigonometric moments and its subsequent normalization.
+In numerous simulation experiments, we confirmed that for very large sample sizes, $n$, $\hat{\underline{c}}_{MD}$, is a good approximation to $\hat{\underline{c}}_{ML}$.
+Clearly, $\hat{\underline{c}}_{MD}$ is significantly easier to obtain than $\hat{\underline{c}}_{ML}$ because it only involves calculating the mean resultant of the observed vectors of trigonometric moments and its subsequent normalization.